 Transcreation is the translation process of adapting the meaning, intent, style, and tone of the source text, rather than the actual words.
-It is a more creative form of translations and often results in memorable, high-touch taglines, slogans, titles etc.
+It is a more creative form of translations, and therefore requires a creative environment conducive to collaboration.

 How to access the Transcreation Tool

 You will be automatically directed to the Transcreation Tool when you edit the content that is in a Transcreation or Transcreation Review step.

 Translators can access the editor easily via their Jobs Dashboard for all Jobs in the Transcreation Step by selecting “Open” on a Job.

 Attempting to access the Transcreation Tool by following the above steps on any strings that are Published, or from the Jobs detail screen by users who have access to that, will result in opening the CAT Tool.